 Go to the SBA’s web site to download an application form .

 Begin the application form.
 When asked why you need assistance, choose “Economic Injury (EIDL).”

 Upload your finished forms online.
 You can also mail them directly to the U.S. Small Business Administration:

 Processing and Disbursement Center

 Expert tip: Give yourself plenty of time to complete the paperwork.
 Chances are, many small business owners will be applying for loans all at once.
 This could cause the website to slow down or even crash.
 Try to stay patient along the way.

 The SBA is working hard and fast to get money to your door, but it could take time given the number of businesses in need.
-Fortunately, it’s easy to check the status of your loan application by calling 1-800-659-2955 (TTY/TDD: 1-800-877-8339) or by emailing [email protected]
+Fortunately, it’s easy to check the status of your loan application by calling 1-800-659-2955 (TTY/TDD: 1-800-877-8339) or by emailing [email protected].

-If you’re applying for a loan that’s more than $20,000 to $25,000, your lender could ask you for collateral.
+If you’re applying for this business loan that’s more than $20,000 to $25,000, your lender could ask you for collateral.
 This might be your business’s property or another asset that a lender accepts as security for your loan.
 Your lender might also ask you to have business insurance that protects that collateral.
-But don’t worry; it’s important to know your loan won’t get rejected if you don’t have collateral.
+But don’t worry; it’s important to know your SBA loan won’t get rejected if you don’t have collateral.